syncfusion-content/asp.net-core-docs/aspnet-core/installation-and-upgrade/asp-net-core-mac-installer.md

    ![Download Page](Mac-Installer_images/Mac_Download.png)

-## How to resolve the warning message in Catalina OS?
+## How to resolve the warning message in Catalina OS or later?

    While running Essential Studio ASP.NET Core Mac Installer on Catalina MacOS or later, the below alert will be displayed.